bernhardAxonIvy/doc/source/engine-guide/monitoring/jmx.rst

     Manipulations that survive an engine restart contain the following text in the description of the attribute or operation: ``(Persistent)``.

-In addition to the MBeans provided by |axon-ivy|, some third party libraries included in |axon-ivy| provide their own MBeans.
+In addition to the MBeans provided by Axon Ivy, some third party libraries included in Axon Ivy provide their own MBeans.
 One of them is Apache Tomcat, which is used as internal web server.
 Its MBeans provide information about the handling of HTTP requests like request count, errors, execution time, sessions, etc. Moreover, the Java Virtual Machine also provides some MBeans that contain